jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 rm -rf .git/
 ```

-Next we need to make sure the package has a name and a version.
+Next, we need to make sure the package has a name and version.
 Here, I'm creating a [scoped package](https://docs.npmjs.com/using-npm/scope.html) `@my`, which allows me to import all the packages in the monorepo using an instantly recognizable scope.
 Edit your `packages/app/package.json` to add these two fields:

 ```js
 // /packages/app/package.json